Sheffield Manor Lodge: Material culture of a queen and her household in captivity

+Mary, Queen of Scots, wrote for turtle doves and Barbary doves to keep in a cage as companions in her captivity at Sheffield.
+A type of portrait showing her standing beside a table became known as the "Sheffield Portrait" because of two references to artists at work at Sheffield.
+In March 1577, Mary's secretary Claude Nau wrote that a painter was still working and had not yet perfected the Queen's image.
 Mary sat for a portrait painter at Sheffield in August 1577.
+She received a portrait of her son James VI at Sheffield in October 1582, sent by the French ambassador Michel de Castelnau.
+Later collectors and historians thought Mary's embroiderer Pierre Oudry was a painter, and his name "P. Oudry Pinxit" was added Mary's portrait at Hardwick Hall.

 In 1582, while Mary was still being held at Sheffield, an inventory of all the household goods and furniture belonging to George, Earl of Shrewsbury was made.
 The inventory describes the castle and contents and gives an idea of the types of rooms in the castle at this date.
 These included a chapel, a porch going into the great hall from the great chamber (which was probably the large dining room), a wardrobe, the Lord's chamber and outer chamber, the Lady's chamber, a bakehouse, brewhouse, pantry, washhouse and low washhouse, a round tower, a square tower and a turret, round towers on either side of the gatehouse and walls running along the waterside, a porter's lodge, a dungeon, a square room, little kitchen, old kitchen, a kennel and a range of stables.
+There was a still and a serpentine for making distilled waters used in contemporary medicine.

-Also included in the inventory is the "stuff" of the "Queen of Scots and her people".
+A 1582 inventory made by John Dickonson and William Catterall included the "stuff" of the "Queen of Scots and her people".
 Mary had a large entourage, which varied over time, made up of Scots, French and English friends and servants.
-The list of rooms for "her people" includes those of the Master of the queen's "howsholde", Mr Burgoing as her doctor, and a Mr Jarvys as her "surgion".
-The 1582 survey also lists the furnishings "in the hawle at the Poandes", now known as the Old Queen's Head.
+The list of rooms for "her people" furnished by the Earl of Shrewsbury includes those of the Master of the queen's "howsholde"; her secretary Claude Nau; Mademoiselle Rallay; Mary Seton; Mr Burgoing her doctor; Gilbert Curle; Mr Jarvys her "surgion"; Bastian Pagez; the embroiderer Pierre Oudry (his name written as "Pyrawdrawe"); Dedier the pantryman; Hannibal; and Scottish servant Will Black.
+The 1582 survey also lists the furnishings "in the hawle at the Poandes", now known as the Old Queen's Head, which included painted canvas hangings.

+There was a slight earthquake on 16 February 1584.
+Mary wrote that her ladies were sitting on boxes and chairs working (on sewing and embroidery) on the Saturday evening when the tremor occurred.